Achieving HIPAA Compliance Requires a Comprehensive Cyber Strategy

 We can tailor our assessments to evaluate your information security program against HIPAA criteria or best practices of the ISO/IEC standards.
 We can also advise your organization on the best methods of balancing compliance and risk management against resource constraints.

 Our advisory services do not stop with paper assessments.
 Delta Risk also offers a host of red-team and tabletop exercises to test your cyber security program in replicated real-world scenarios.
 We will customize these exercises to the specific requirements of HIPAA and the threats currently facing healthcare organizations.
-They can include such exercises as:
+They can include services such exercises as penetration testing, cyber security exercises, and cyber threat hunting.

-Delta Risk’s healthcare managed security services allow your business to nimbly strengthen its security program to meet crucial healthcare information security needs and priorities.
-We custom-tailor our services to meet your specific business needs.
-View a detailed list of HIPAA requirements, how various ActiveEye services meet those requirements, and the benefits of these services here.
+Delta Risk’s Security Operations Center (SOC) as-a-Service (SOCaaS) and managed security services allow your business to nimbly strengthen its security program to meet crucial healthcare information security needs and protect your network, cloud applications and infrastructure, and endpoints.

-In the event that a breach occurred, Delta Risk maintains a variety of services to help healthcare companies respond to a breach event.
+In the event that a breach does happen, Delta Risk offers a variety of incident response services to help healthcare companies respond.
 These services can help a healthcare organization fulfill its HIPAA requirements under 45 C.F.R. § 164.308.
-Delta Risk can hunt for current or undiscovered threats affecting the network, coach healthcare companies through difficult decisions after a breach, and provide a response team with a host of capabilities to deal with the threat.
+Delta Risk can hunt for current or undiscovered threats on your network, coach your team through difficult decisions after a breach, and provide a response team with a host of capabilities to deal with the threat.
 These capabilities and related preemptive planning services include:

 - Business Impact Analysis